 Unlike some villages, Paxton isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Paxton are a mix of both white- and blue-collar jobs.
 Overall, Paxton is a village of professionals, service providers, and sales and office workers.
 There are especially a lot of people living in Paxton who work in teaching (12.94%), management occupations (12.65%), and sales jobs (8.53%).

-The citizens of Paxton are slightly better educated than the national average of 21.84% for all cities and towns, with 23.34% of adults in Paxton having a bachelor's degree or advanced degree.
+The education level of Paxton citizens is a little higher than the average for US cities and towns: 23.34% of adults in Paxton have at least a bachelor's degree.

 The per capita income in Paxton in 2022 was $31,170, which is lower middle income relative to Nebraska, and middle income relative to the rest of the US.
 This equates to an annual income of $124,680 for a family of four.
 However, Paxton contains both very wealthy and poor people as well.